dkulinski/overambitio.us/_posts/2015-01-16-remote-git-test.markdown

 ---
 layout: post
-title: Git Integration
+title: Remote Git Integration
 date: 2015-01-16 15:23:00
-categories: welcome git remote
+categories: git remote
 ---
 Alright, so I am getting the hang of this.
 I have cloned the git repo locally to my PC so I don't have to work remotely.